jtnnguyen/EurekaBot/README.md

 ### Additional Resources
+ - Used in this sample
 	- [Bot Builder Samples](https://github.com/Microsoft/BotBuilder-Samples) - tons of samples for all kinds of things in both C# & node
+	- [Bot Builder Tools](http://aka.ms/bbtools) - CLI tools for __QnA Maker__, __LUIS__ and __Dispatch__ (combine multiple QnA & LUIS models for a comprehensive bot experience) etc
 	- [Adaptive Cards](http://adaptivecards.io) - build and preview cards on various channels with this awesome site
 	- [QnA Maker](http://qnamaker.ai) - Build out your own knowledge bases using QnA Maker
+	- [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) - Add multi-region, global replication and scale to your NoSQL databases horizontally with the click of a button

+ - not used but applicable to bots
 	- [LUIS](http://luis.ai) - Extend your bots funcionality by using natural language processing to fulfill custom actions from your users
- - [Bot Builder Tools](http://aka.ms/bbtools) - CLI tools for __QnA Maker__, __LUIS__ and __Dispatch__ (combine multiple QnA & LUIS models for a comprehensive bot experience) etc
- - [Cosmos DB](https://azure.microsoft.com/en-us/services/cosmos-db/) - Add multi-region, global replication and scale to your NoSQL databases horizontally with the click of a button